 Are brown spots showing up in your DIY projects, or in your home?
 You’re not alone.
 When I painted over my pantry shelves, I ran into brown spot issues.
-I realized that there are often brown spot issues throughout the home, but all have different sources.
+I realized that there are often brown spot issues throughout the home including brown spots on ceilings and walls, water stains, even furniture.
+All have different sources.
 Could one of these be yours?

 In the case of a leak, the source could be a leaking pipe or appliance (if there is a bathroom or appliance in use above the ceiling on a second floor).
-The leak could also carry over (running along a pipe) from a different location, dropping to the visible spot you see.
+The leak could also carry over from a different location, such as running along the length of a pipe and ending up at the visible spot you see.

 If the stains are on the corners of an outside wall or along the edge, it could be failing insulation or a roof that needs replacing.
 When the insulation is not sufficient enough, ice dam leakage occurs.
 It’s important to inspect the attic for any stains or condensation.
 You may even have to lift up insulation in the attic to find water damage.

 In my old farmhouse, I have an old addition where cellulose loose-fill insulation was pushed into a wall cavity of an outside wall.
 Loose-fill is a fluffy insulation type that can be made of bits of ground paper (recycled newspaper, cardboard, etc.)..
 Unfortunately, the downside of adding cellulose loose-fill, is that it settles.

 The result is that I have no insulation near the top of the wall.
 In the winter I can even have a frost line inside of the room.
 This extra condensation will leave water stains and begin to break down the paint job that is there.
 I did use KILZ stain blocker on it after I ripped off the old wall paper.
 It is a true insulation problem, loose-fill insulation was not good for a vertical application.